 - Cumulative GPA of 2.5

 - Grades of C or higher in English Composition I and II and in your college Algebra, Quantitative Reasoning, or other higher level math course

-- An SAT score of 990, OR and ACT composite score of 21 (with no subset below 18) OR the following Praxis Core Academic Skills for Educators scores: Reading — 156, Writing — 162, and Math — 150
+- An ACT composite score of 21 (or SAT equivalent score) OR the following Praxis Core Academic Skills for Educators scores: Reading –156, Writing — 162, and Math — 150

 - Verification of 40 hours of work with children/youth

 - Two recommendations from educators

 - Completion of a Licensure Advisory Form and a Dispositions Advisory Form

 - Submission to a Criminal Background check